A food scientist’s guide to answer the question “how long does cake last in the fridge” as well as a simple storage guide and pro tips.

 - Cream or Custard Filled: These should be refrigerated as soon as possible, but if you must, they can stay out for a few hours, depending on the room temperature.

 - Buttercream or Fondant Covered: These types of cakes can generally stand up to room temperature a bit better than others.
-A cake with buttercream or fondant could last 3-4 days at room temperature, depending on the filling.
+A cake with buttercream or fondant could last up to 3 days at room temperature, depending on the filling.

-- Fruit-Filled or Topped: If the cake has fresh fruit, fruit filling, or a fruit-based frosting, aim to eat it within 48 hours if kept at room temperature.
+- Fruit-Filled or Topped: If the cake has fresh fruit, fruit filling, or a fruit-based frosting, aim to eat it within 24 hours if kept at room temperature.
+The extra moisture makes it more prone to spoilage.

 - Visual Cues: Mold is the most obvious sign.
 But also look out for discoloration, especially in the cream or fruit fillings.